sadeli413/Brainfuck/README.md

 - "."
 Print the Ascii character of the value currently pointed to.

 ---
-##Programs
+## Programs
 - bfi.c is a brainfuck interpreter written in C. It even supports nested while loops.
 - hello<span></span>.bf is a program written in brainfuck that prints Hello, World! to the terminal.
-I copied this program from [roachhd](https://gist.github.com/roachhd/dce54bec8ba55fb17d3a)
+I copied this program from [roachhd](https://gist.github.com/roachhd/dce54bec8ba55fb17d3a), which has a nice brainfuck tutorial.
 - add<span></span>.bf is an original program I wrote.
-It simply takes an input of two integers, adds them together, and displays the output to terminal.
-It does not support numbers that add over 9.
+It simply takes an input of two single digit integers, adds them together, and displays the output to terminal.
+The most difficult part of this program was converting the added result to a two-character output.